omicsNLP/enzymeNER/README.md

 ## Train and evaluate the model
 Run 'run.py' to start training or testing.

 enzymeNER provides two DL-based models as word-embeddings which are pretrained SciBERT and BioBERT respectively.
-So, first of all, you need to choose one word-embedding method with ```wdEmbed``` to execute the flowing codes.
+So, first of all, you need to choose one word-embedding method through ```wdEmbed```.

 e.g.